aburakaktas/host-website-flyer-generator/project requirements/project_requirements.md

 **6. Testing & Validation**

-*   The application's image extraction functionality must be tested and confirmed to work with the following example URLs:
+*  The application's generic URL parsing and image extraction functionality should be validated using a sample set of diverse URLs.
+The following links are examples for this testing phase and do not represent a finite or exhaustive list.
+The success of the tool depends on its ability to handle URLs beyond this list.
     *   `https://arthemisiarhemes.vacation-bookings.com/`
     *   `https://alpenpilaresidence.vacation-bookings.com/`
     *   `https://villamitpool-wien.vacation-bookings.com/`